RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 Device-Architecture Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Host code should query the architecture feature flags in the device properties that hipGetDeviceProperties returns, rather than testing the major and minor fields directly:
+Host code should query the architecture feature flags in the device properties that hipGetDeviceProperties returns, rather than testing the "major" and "minor" fields directly:

 ::